se-edu/learningresources/contents/security/sqlInjection.md

 SELECT * FROM Users
 ```

 This will return all the rows from the `Users` table in the database, regardless of username or password entered.
-If used in user authentication, the user will likely be able to gain access to the system.

-### Inject extra queries to disrupt the database
+The above technique of injecting malicious SQL code via user input is called SQL injection.
+If used in user authentication, the attacker is able to gain access to anyone's account.
+Moreover, this attacker can also modify sensitive information if the account owner has the privilege (e.g. a lecturer who can modify students' marks).

-In addition to adding extra parameters to compromise the authentication, a malicious user may even add custom queries to view, modify the records in database, or even delete the whole database.
+**In addition to adding extra parameters to compromise the authentication, a malicious user may even add custom queries to view, modify the records in database, or even delete the whole database.**

 An SQL query ends with a semicolon ";".
 In the previous section the malicious user terminates one parameter by single quote "'", and add more parameters behind it.
 Now, he can also terminate the query by semicolon, and adds another query at the back: